 Beginning June 19, 2023, in accordance with U.S. Centers for Disease Control and Prevention’s updated guidelines, respiratory data from the county and state and hospital COVID-19 admissions data, masking for patients and visitors will now be optional.
 Some exceptions apply for patients who are high risk.

 Safety and high-quality care for our patients are our highest priorities.
-We require universal masking, hand hygiene, physical distancing and screening protocols for all persons entering our facilities.
-COVID-19 vaccination is STRONGLY RECOMMENDED for all visitors entering this facility.
+Our organization strongly encourages masking and hand hygiene for all persons entering our facilities.
+COVID-19 vaccination is also STRONGLY RECOMMENDED for all visitors entering this facility.

-Our current Puget Sound visitor policy is as follows:
+Our current Puget Sound visitor policy for acute care and outpatient clinic locations is as follows:

-- Patient supporters are permitted, provided they pass self-entry control screening (negative symptoms, no recent exposure, appropriate masking) and abide by the guidelines for patient supporters.
+- Visitors are permitted, provided they pass entry control self-screening (negative symptoms, no recent exposure)

 Information for patient supporters: